Joe Pera Talks with You

-Joe Pera Talks with You is an American comedy television series that first aired on Adult Swim on May 20, 2018.
-The series was created by Joe Pera and produced by Factual Productions, Inc, later Alive and Kicking, Inc. It entered development following the success of the 2016 specials Joe Pera Talks You to Sleep, which was animated, and Joe Pera Helps You Find the Perfect Christmas Tree, airing as part of Infomercials.
+The series was produced by Pera’s Chestnut Walnut Unlimited, Cartoon Network Studios’ live-action division (Factual Productions, Inc, and Alive and Kicking, Inc.), and Williams Street.
+It entered development following the success of the 2016 specials Joe Pera Talks You to Sleep, which was animated, and Joe Pera Helps You Find the Perfect Christmas Tree, airing as part of Infomercials, with the first season premiering on May 20, 2018.
 The second season premiered on December 6, 2019.
 A third and final season aired from November to December 2021.
 In July 2022, Pera announced the show was canceled after three seasons.
+Reruns aired on Cartoon Network's ACME Night programming block starting from 2023.
+Episodes are available through Adult Swim digital platforms and on demand.